kdb9520/terrier-core/doc/configure_retrieval.md

 ## Weighting Models and Parameters

 Next, we need to specify which of the available weighting models we will use for assigning scores to the retrieved documents.
 We do this by specifying the name of the corresponding model class in the property `trec.model`.
-E.g. `trec.model=PL2`, or using the `-w` option to the `batchretreve` command, e.g. `bin/terrier batchretrieve -w PL2`.
+E.g. `trec.model=PL2`, or using the `-w` option to the `batchretrieve` command, e.g. `bin/terrier batchretrieve -w PL2`.

 Terrier provides implementations of many weighting models (see [org.terrier.matching.models](http://terrier.org/docs/current/javadoc/org/terrier/matching/models/package-summary.html) for the full list).
 In particular, some of the notable weighting models implemented include many from the [Divergence from Randomness (DFR) framework](dfr_description.md), among others: